 One way to access these is from the Model Space Viewport Controls in the upper left corner of the editor.
 Clicking on the middle item—the View Controls—will display a drop-down menu of the preset views.
 Within this are choices for the four different Isometric views.

 Also, you can choose to display your model in either parallel or perspective views.
 Below are three different representations of the same box.
 First, in a custom parallel view, a SW Isometric view, and finally, the same SW Iso shown in Perspective.

 Another common way to access the preset views and parallel/perspective is by using the ViewCube (in the upper right corner).
 Using it, you can simply select any of the “faces” or on one of the corners, which represent each of the four Isometric views.
 Just right-click anywhere on the ViewCube to display the tools dialog.

 So there you have it.
-The world of isometrics in AutoCAD is pretty easy once you know whether you’re talking 2D or 3D.
+The world of isometric drawings in AutoCAD is pretty easy once you know whether you’re talking 2D or 3D.
 One is simply a method of viewing your 3D models, and the other refers to the tools, commands, and even tricks used to produce a 2D representation of a 3D object.

 Give isometric drafting a spin sometime.
 It’s really a fun way to draft and a great skill to have.
 And, as much as I enjoyed flipping triangles around on a drafting board, I think it’s even better in AutoCAD.

 There are no comments